-Alexander’s track record includes more than 70 national and international arbitration proceedings in sport (e.g. before the Court of Arbitration for Sport (CAS), German Institution of Arbitration (DIS-Sport), Basketball Arbitral Tribunal (BAT), International Volleyball Federation (FIVB), International Triathlon Union (ITU) and Arbitral Tribunal for the German Ice Hockey Federation (DEB)).
+Alexander’s track record includes more than 75 domestic and international arbitration proceedings (e.g. before the International Court of Arbitration (ICC), the Court of Arbitration for Sport (CAS), the German Institution of Arbitration (DIS/DIS-Sport), the Basketball Arbitral Tribunal (BAT), and the arbitral tribunals of the International Volleyball Federation (FIVB), International Triathlon Union (ITU) and the German Ice Hockey Federation (DEB)).
 He has acted as counsel in disciplinary proceedings and financial disputes before UEFA and FIFA bodies, including representing football officials before the FIFA Ethics Committee.
-He has provided legal advice to international federations, national sport associations (including FIBA, FIVB, ISSF, IFAF, EWF, AFFA and DEB) and clubs (e.g. from the Bundesliga, Premier League, Serie A, Turkish Süper Lig and Greek Super League) on regulatory, disciplinary and commercial issues.
-His further work includes advising athletes on labour and immigration law matters as well as representing athletes in doping and damage compensation cases.
+He has provided legal advice to international federations and national sport associations (including FIBA, FIVB, ISSF, IFAF, EWF, AFFA and DEB) as well as clubs (e.g. from the Bundesliga, Premier League, Serie A, Turkish Süper Lig and Greek Super League) on regulatory, disciplinary and commercial issues.
+Other recent matters include:

 - An overview of the dispute between FIBA & EuroLeague – Is there an end in sight?